How Do I Prevent My Puppy From Chewing On Furniture?

 Teething

 One of the first reasons why puppies chew is due to teething.
-Just like human babies, puppies go through a teething phase during which their baby teeth are replaced by adult teeth.
+Just like human babies, puppies go through a teething phase during which their teeth are replaced by adult teeth.
 The discomfort and itchiness associated with teething often lead puppies to seek relief by chewing on objects, including furniture.
 It is important to understand that chewing helps soothe their aching gums.

 Exploration and Boredom